Ancient South Arabian

-Ancient South Arabian (ASA; also known as Old South Arabian, Epigraphic South Arabian, Ṣayhadic, or Yemenite) is a group of four closely related extinct languages (Sabaean/Sabaic, Qatabanic, Hadramitic, Minaic) spoken in the far southern portion of the Arabian Peninsula.
-The earliest preserved records belonging to the group are dated to the beginning of the 1st millennium BCE.
-They were written in the Ancient South Arabian script.
+Ancient South Arabian (ASA), also known as Old South Arabian (OSA), Epigraphic South Arabian, Ṣayhadic, or Yemenite, is a group of extinct Semitic languages attested mainly in inscriptions from pre-Islamic South Arabia.
+The four principal languages are Sabaic, Minaic or Madhabic, Qatabanic, and Ḥaḍramitic.
+They were written in the Ancient South Arabian script and are attested from the early first millennium BCE until Late Antiquity.